-The Fund has provided pension benefits to a retired employee since September 1, 1998.
-This pension benefit is not registered under the Income Tax Act, nor is it funded.

-The Fund established a Supplementary Executive Retirement Plan (SERP) for certain executives, effective April 9, 2002.
+- pension benefits to a retired employee since September 1, 1998.
+This pension benefit is not registered under the Income Tax Act, nor is it funded. - a Supplementary Executive Retirement Plan (SERP) for certain executives, effective April 9, 2002.
 This plan is not registered under the Income Tax Act, nor is it funded.

-The Fund provides extended health benefits on retirement to all employees who retire on or after age 55 with service greater than ten years.
+CIPF also provides extended health benefits on retirement to all employees who retire on or after age 55 with service greater than ten years.
 These extended health benefits terminate at age 75.
 This plan is not funded.